-When children must be removed from their families to ensure their safety, the first goal is to reunite them with their families as soon as possible.
-Child welfare agencies implement multifaceted strategies that build on family strengths and address concerns.
-Such strategies may include family engagement, maintaining family and cultural connections, connecting families to evidence-based services, regular and frequent visits among family members and with the worker, and parent education, among others.
+When children are separated from their families, the first goal is to reunify them when it is safe enough to do so.
+Child welfare agencies implement many strategies that build on family strengths and address safety concerns.
+Strategies may include family engagement, maintaining family and cultural connections, connecting families to evidence-based services in the community, regular and frequent visits among family members and with the worker, and parent education, among others.

 - Engaging parents in reunification

 Achieving Permanency Through Reunification (PDF - 248 KB)

 Describes a national training program that uses the latest knowledge, research, and interventions to help organizations and agencies achieve permanency for children in foster care through reunification.

 American Bar Association, Center on Children and the Law (2021)

 Focuses on Reunification Month to gain interest from States to honor families and professionals.

 Child Welfare Information Gateway (2021)

 Examines racial disparities in reunification rates and how child welfare professionals and communities can ensure reunification is the primary goal when children must be removed from their families.

 The Path to Racial Equity in Child Welfare: Valuing Family and Community (PDF - 1,642 KB)